 Now mark the LEDs GND (usually* the shorter terminal), cut the both legs and bend them into loops – it makes wire soldering more easy.

 *once had a small adventure with SMD LEDs.
-According to datasheet, the anode should be marked with green stripe and I placed them like that.
+According to datasheet, the anode is marked with green stripe and I placed them like that.
 I finished with almost 40 LEDs soldered backwards 🙁 Now I check every LED I solder with a tester.

 The last thing – solder the LED and glue PCB to the pots (or not, if LED holds on by itself).
 According to schematics, the anode goes to +V (red wire), and cathode to transistors collector via resistor.

-All wire connections are made now.
+All the wires are connected.
 It is a good time to check them once again (I love checking things!).
-Look at the potentiometer teminals, maybe two of them are shorted by wires.
+Look at the potentiometer teminals, maybe two of them are shorted (happens quite often).

 And the last last thing – zip the wires to make your module look even more pro.
 You can also put potentiometer knobs.
 I use 10 mm aluminum plated GSL10 type, they have great price/look ratio.
 Only 0,3 euro per piece.